 Job-work sector constitutes a significant industry in Indian economy.
 It includes outsourced activities that may or may not culminate into manufacture.
 The term Job-work itself explains the meaning.
 It is processing of goods supplied by the principal.
-The concept of job-work already exists in Central Excise, wherein a principal manufacturer can send inputs or semi-finished goods to a job worker for further processing.
-Many facilities, procedural concessions have been given to the job workers as well as the principal supplier who sends goods for job-work.
-The whole idea is to make the principal responsible for meeting compliances on behalf of the job-worker on the goods processed by him (job-worker), considering the fact that typically the job-workers are small persons who are unable to comply with the discrete provisions of the law.
+The concept of Job-work already exists in Central Excise, wherein a principal manufacturer can send inputs or semi-finished goods to a job worker for further processing.
+Many facilities, procedural concessions have been given to the job workers as well as the principal supplier who sends goods for job work.
+The whole idea is to make principal responsible for meeting compliances on behalf of the job-worker on the goods processed by him (job-worker), considering the fact that typically the job-workers are small persons who are unable to comply with the discrete provisions of the law.

-The GST Act makes special provisions with regard to removal of goods for job-work and receiving back the goods after processing from the job-worker without the payment of GST.
+The GST Act makes special provisions with regard to removal of goods for job-work and receiving back the goods after processing from the job-worker without payment of GST.
 The benefit of these provisions shall be available both to the principal and the job-worker.

-What is Job work?
+What is Job-work?

-Section 2(68) of the CGST Act, 2017 defines job-work as ‘any treatment or process undertaken by a person on goods belonging to another registered person’.
+Section 2(68) of the CGST Act, 2017 defines Job-work as ‘any treatment or process undertaken by a person on goods belonging to another registered person’.
 The one who does the said job would be termed as ‘job-worker’.
 The ownership of the goods does not transfer to the job- worker but it rests with the principal.
-The job-worker is required to carry out the process specified by the principal on the goods.
+The job-worker is required to carry out the process specified by the principal, on the goods.

-Job work Procedural aspects:
+Job-work Procedural aspects:

-Certain facilities with certain conditions are offered in relation to job-work, some of which are as under:
+Certain facilities with certain conditions are offered in relation to Job-work, some of which are as under:

-d) After processing of goods, the job-worker may clear the goods to-
+(d) After processing of goods, the job-worker may clear the goods to-

-(i) Another job-worker for further processing
+• another job-worker for further processing;

-The facility of supply of goods by the principal to the third party directly from the premises of the job-worker on payment of tax in India and likewise with or without payment of tax for export may be availed by the principal on declaring premise of the job-worker as his additional place of business in registration.
+The facility of supply of goods by principal to the third party directly from the premises of the job-worker on payment of tax in India likewise with or without payment of tax for export may be availed by the principal on declaring premises of the job-worker as his additional place of business in registration.
 In case the job-worker is a registered person under GST, even declaring the premises of the job-worker as additional place of business is not required.